 A seismic shift

-Open banking is about to unleash what has the potential to be a seismic shift in retail banking driven by regulatory changes, changing consumer preferences, and technology-enabled innovation.
+Open banking is a seismic shift in retail banking driven by regulatory changes, changing consumer preferences, and technology-enabled innovation.
 The evolution from a closed model, where each financial institution retained and controlled the information it collected about its customers, to an open model, has the potential to change competition in the sector and see the creation of new products and services based on that data.

 For immediate focus

-The 2018/2019 Federal Budget committed $44.6 million over four years to establish a Consumer Data Right (CDR).
-The CDR will be overseen by three government agencies.
-The Australian Competition and Consumer Commission (ACCC) will determine the sectors that will be subject to the CDR and will develop rules regarding its use and the required data standards.
+The Australian Competition and Consumer Commission (ACCC) will determine the sectors that will be subject to the Consumer Data Right (CDR) and will develop rules regarding its use and the required data standards.
 The Australian Information Commissioner will examine the privacy impacts, while the CSIRO will be the data standards setter.